codex-storage/codex-pm/requirements/bittorrent_statusgo_prototype.md

 ### Functionality

-1. Ability to transfer datasets of at least 10GB between two or more nodes.
+1. Ability to transfer datasets of at most 10GB between two or more nodes.
 2. Datasets must be represented with a verifiable CID for data integrity.
 3. All community members must be a Codex node and must be a provider of datasets.
 4. Providers of datasets must be discoverable by querying for a CID.